danielpilla/qlik-python-sse-google-translation/README.md

 - **Assuming prerequisite: [Python with Qlik Sense AAI – Environment Setup](https://www.dropbox.com/s/dhmd3vm7oqurn2m/DPI%20-%20Qlik%20Sense%20AAI%20and%20Python%20Environment%20Setup.pdf?dl=0)**
 	- This is not mandatory and is intended for those who are not as familiar with Python to setup a virtual environment.
 Feel free to follow the below instructions flexibly if you have experience.
 - Qlik Sense February 2018+
+- *Note: the Translate() function may be used with QlikView as of November 2017+*
+    - *See how to setup Analytic Connections within QlikView [here](https://help.qlik.com/en-US/qlikview/November2017/Subsystems/Client/Content/Analytic_connections.htm)*
 - Python 3.5.3 64 bit
 - Python Libraries: grpcio, googletrans, hyper